 International students have access to a huge variety of courses during their stay at Sciences Po Lille.
 Although most of them are taught in French, Sciences Po Lille offers a wide range of courses taught in English.
-Other courses are also taught in Spanish and German.
+Other courses are also taught in Spanish.

 These courses are opened to undergraduate and postgraduate students, and cover several fields of specialization at Sciences Po Lille.